IvaroEkel/Visualizations-on-the-History-of-Chemistry/README.md

 # Visualizations-on-the-History-of-Chemistry
-Interesting and visually appealing results from a large-scale research project on the Histoy of Chemistry from publications metadata.
+Interesting, high-quality and visually appealing results from a large-scale research project on the Histoy of Chemistry from publications metadata.

 ## 🎞️ Annual activity of publication by city: